uchilaka/eg-strapi-docker-compose-monorepo/README.md

 ## Who's this for?

-Any engineer new to containerization (running full operating systems, virtualized on a host machine e.g. your laptop) looking to get started using `docker` and `docker-compose` via an example.
+Any engineer new to containerization (running full operating systems, virtualized on a host machine e.g. your laptop), looking to get started using `docker` and `docker-compose` via an example.

 ## A few notes about this code